 To help your mobile app rank highly in the App Stores and be seen by more potential users and fans, you're going to need an App Store Optimization strategy.

 Want to enter the app stores without spending 5-6 figures on developing a native app?
 MobiLoud is the perfect solution to convert your existing site into a like-native mobile app.
 Click here to schedule a free consultation to see exactly how it works.

 What is App Store Optimization?

 Just like internet marketers use Search Engine Optimization, or SEO, to get their web pages ranking highly in Google’s search results, app developers must use App Store Optimization, or ASO, techniques to get their app to the top of app store search results.
-It’s can be viewed as App Store SEO.
+It can be seen as effectively App Store SEO.

-Unfortunately, the true algorithms for ranking in both Apple’s App Store and the Google Play store for Android apps, just like the true algorithm for SEO, are not actually known, and can change regularly.
+Unfortunately, the true algorithms for ranking in both Apple’s App Store and the Google Play store for Android apps, just like the true algorithms for SEO, are not actually known, and change regularly.